BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 class broker::config {

   # first, ensure the 'broker' config file is mounted to allow Elektra to
-  # read and write the config file
+  # read and write the config file.
+Additionally, we use the 'enum' plugin to
+  # allow checking for allowed values (see 'logging/log_level' example below)
   kdbmount { "system/sw/broker":
     file    => "/etc/broker/config.ini",
     plugins => ["ini", "enum"]